Taiwan Dog: World War II

 At the end of World War II, for military purposes and preventing the U.S. Army from landing on the east coast of Taiwan, Japan started to build the Central and Southern Cross-Island Highway.
 During the construction, there were military dogs traveling with the highway workers, German Shepherds.
 This led to crossbreeding between the Formosans and the military dogs.
 If it were not for these strategic constructions, the Formosans may have had a chance to preserve their bloodline high in the mountains.
 Furthermore, during this period, there was evidence showing that the Japanese military launched a massacre to reduce the population of the Formosan Mountain Dog.
 However, the true reason for this may never be known.

 Dr. Sung Yung-yi (宋永義) told a New Taiwan journalist: "Formosan dogs are very smart and agile, but they are more primitive animal, and do not want to be caged.
 For example, during birth period, they will find a cave and usually will not return until few months later with their puppies.
 Another example will be the masters do not need to provide a lot of foods for them, they have the habit of finding their own foods.
 These were the reason Formosan was called the "barbarian dog," by Japanese.
 Using sanitation as an excuse, Japanese military launched a large-scale massacre of Formosan to reduce the local dog population."

 During the time when the Japanese military was building the Central and Southern Cross-Island Highway, they were constantly encountered by the aborigines.
 The aborigines launched numerous assaults to the Japanese military bases.
 During the assaults, Formosan dogs also gathered and hunted down Japanese military dogs, leaving a bloody scene in the morning.
 For revenge, the Japanese military killed every Formosan dog they saw to reduce the population.

 The Kuomintang Era

 Dr. Sung Yung-yi believes that the true reason that led to the Formosan Mountain Dog's near-extinction is the dog-eating culture.
 It was brought in along with the Chinese Nationalist Party's retreat in 1945, due to the loss to the Soviet-supported Chinese Communist Party (led by Mao Zedong) at the end of the Second Sino-Japanese War in 1945.

-Furthermore, after Taiwan was handed over to the Kuomintang, the son of Chiang Kai-shek, Chiang Ching-kuo, successfully reformed Taiwan as an economic little dragon (Four Asian Tigers); he was credited for the Taiwan economic miracle and has served as a role model for many developing countries.
-Nevertheless, great economics came with a great price; with economic development and an open society, businessmen from around the world started to introduce high-priced foreign dogs and Japanese dogs into Taiwan.
-With lack of conservative and pet care knowledge, many foreign dogs were abandoned and started crossbreeding with the Formosan Dogs.
+Furthermore, more foreign dogs were introduced into Taiwan.
+With lack of conservative and pet care knowledge, many foreign dogs were abandoned and started crossbreeding with Formosan Dogs.
 Dr. Sung believes that these are the two true reasons that affect the Formosan Mountain Dog's living space and the space for existence.